-Citation with stable link: Philip A. Harland, 'Scythians and Getians: Dio of Prusa on inter-ethnic encounters at Olbia and on Getian Matters (late first century CE),' Last modified January 1, 2023, http://philipharland.com/Blog/?p=11629.
+Citation with stable link: Philip A. Harland, 'Scythians and Getians: Dio of Prusa on inter-ethnic encounters at Olbia and on Getian Matters (late first century CE),' Ethnic Relations and Migration in the Ancient World, last modified March 1, 2023, http://philipharland.com/Blog/?p=11629.

 Ancient author: Dio Chrysostom of Prusa, portions of Orations 36, 12, and 72 (link to Greek text and full translation).

 Comments: Below are sections from three different speeches by Dio, a Stoic philosopher and public speaker from Prusa in Bithynia, in which he deals with northern peoples around the Black Sea area.